 Gastric Bypass Surgery Candidates

-Patients who are candidates for gastric bypass surgery are usually those with a Body Mass Index (BMI) of 50 or greater, and those who are morbidly obese and have diabetes.
+Patients who are candidates for bariatric surgery, particularly gastric bypass surgery, are usually those with a Body Mass Index (BMI) of 50 or greater, and those who are morbidly obese and have diabetes.
 Patients who have had previous weight loss surgery, those who have a tendency to binge-eat and consume lots of sweets, and patients who live more than two hours away from their bariatric surgeon may also be candidates.

 Gastric bypass may be an effective alternative for patients who are not candidates for adjustable gastric banding procedures.
 We typically perform this procedure laparoscopically, using very small instruments and tiny incisions.
 However, for the very few patients who may not be candidates for laparoscopic gastric bypass, an open gastric bypass procedure may still be an option.